liquidnitrogen2227/collaborative-canvas/README.md

 ## Infinite canvas & navigation

-- Pan: hold Space and drag, or use the mouse wheel (no Ctrl) to scroll/pan.
+- Pan (desktop): hold Space and drag, or use the mouse wheel (no Ctrl) to scroll/pan.
-- Zoom: Ctrl + mouse wheel; zoom is centered under the pointer.
+- Zoom (desktop): Ctrl + mouse wheel; zoom is centered under the pointer.
 Use the "Reset View" button to return to 100%.
+- Pan/Zoom (mobile): two-finger pan and pinch-zoom.
+Single finger draws.
+The view keeps the content under your fingers stable while zooming.
 - All strokes are stored in world coordinates and render correctly at any zoom level.

 ## Mobile compatibility